 A discovery workshop is a structured process for achieving an outcome by using tailored exercises.

-How to apply workshop principles to meetings
+How to translate workshop principles to create effective meeting strategies

 Workshops are meetings in the sense that you get people together, either in a room with coffee and donuts or on Zoom, but that’s where the similarity ends.